adobe-apiplatform/umapi-documentation/en/api/QueryProductConfigs.md

 * **[UM_Server]** is the UM API server: **https://usermanagement.adobe.io/v2/usermanagement/**
 * Curly braces indicate a variable, to be replaced with specific values for your organization.
   - Replace **{orgId}** with your organization's unique ID, which looks like this: "12345@AdobeOrg".
-  - Replace **{...Id}** with the unique ID assigned to the products and product configurations that are defined for you organization.
+  - Replace **{...Id}** with the unique ID assigned to the products and product profiles that are defined for you organization.
   - Replace the **{page}** element with the zero-based index for the first requested page of the paged result.

 ### Request headers